DHT Blockers: The Top 15 Solutions to Fight Hair Loss

 Each strand of hair will rest for a while before the body sheds it and a new hair is created by the follicle.
 The anagen stage will begin again.

-But excess DHT can slow the hair’s reproduction rate by extending the telogen stage or decreasing the length of the anagen stage.
+However excess DHT can slow the hair’s reproduction rate by extending the telogen stage or decreasing the length of the anagen stage.

 New hair will take longer to grow over time.
 And when it finally appears, it will be thinner and more brittle than before.